Idris Cox

-Idris Cox (15 July 1899 – 25 June 1989) was a Welsh communist activist and newspaper editor.
+Idris Cox (15 July 1899 – 25 June 1989) was a Welsh communist activist, political candidate, newspaper editor, and author.

 Biography

-Born in Maesteg, Cox grew up in Cwmfelin, where he worked in a coal mine from a young age.
-His family was highly religious, and he attended chapel three times each Sunday, but he lost interest in religion after becoming active in the trade union movement, and was involved in the South Wales miners' strike of 1915.
-He was elected to the management committee of the Garth Miners' Institute at the age of 18 and, in 1920, he became the lodge's delegate to coalfield conferences.
-Becoming interested in Marxism, he served as chairman of the local miners' lodge during the 1921 lockout.
+Born into a mining family in Llwydiarth Cottages, Maesteg, Cox spent most of his childhood in Cwmfelin.
+He started working in a coal mine at a young age.
+His family was deeply religious, and he attended chapel three times each Sunday.
+However, his religious commitment diminished as he joined the trade union movement and involved himself in the South Wales miners' strike of 1915.
+At age 18, he was elected to the management committee of the Garth Miners' Institute.
+In 1920 he became the lodge's delegate to coalfield conferences.
+He grew interested in Marxism, and served as chairman of the local miners' lodge during the 1921 lockout.

-In 1923, the South Wales Miners' Federation granted Cox a scholarship, enabling him to study at the Central Labour College in London and, after the 1924 general election, he joined the Communist Party of Great Britain (CPGB).
-He returned to Wales in 1925, but was unable to find work, other than a short spell as a deputy checkweighman.
-Instead, he founded a National Unemployed Workers' Movement branch in Maesteg, and continued his communist activity there.
+In 1923, the South Wales Miners' Federation granted Cox a scholarship, enabling him to study at the Central Labour College in London.
+Following the 1924 general election, he joined the Communist Party of Great Britain (CPGB).
+He returned to Wales in 1925 but was unable to find work, other than a short stint as a deputy-checkweigher.
+He proceeded to establish a branch of the National Unemployed Workers' Movement in Maesteg, and continued his communist activity there.

 By 1926, Cox was an Area Organiser for the CPGB in Mid Glamorgan.
-However, he was also active in the Labour Party, and became vice-chairman of its Maesteg branch in 1927.
-He continued his rise in the CPGB, becoming District Secretary that year, and was co-opted to its National Executive in 1928, attending the Sixth Congress of the Communist International that year.
+He was also active in the Labour Party, and was elected vice-chairman of its Maesteg branch in 1927.
+He meanwhile was rising in the CPGB, becoming District Secretary in 1927, and then named to its National Executive in 1928.
+In that same year, he attended the 6th World Congress of the Communist International held in Moscow.